wieberinsma/my-rest-app/README.md

  and Spring's MVC-based endpoint configuration.
 These features can often be implemented, but generally not in a `Hello World` prototype scenario.

+####_Not included_
-Hot reloading of the front-end is currently not supported due to Webpack's inclusion in the same project.
+- Hot reloading of the front-end, due to Webpack's inclusion in the same project
+- Unit/integration testing; JUnit is recommended
+- Jakarta EE, Java 17+ nor Spring 6 (updated Spring Security configuration)
+- i18n

+New versions of this project are expected to include some or all of the above.

 ### Security